-My career has taken me to various corners of the scientific world from research to education to public outreach.
+My career has taken me to many corners of the scientific world from research to education to public outreach.
 I started out in animal behavior research as an undergraduate student, which lead to a doctoral program at UCLA studying the mating behavior of solitary bees.
 While there, I also got involved in teaching and academic advising.
 Since graduating with my Ph.D., I have been living in the zoo/aquarium world managing the National Aquarium's vast animal record system (among many other duties).
 Since returning back to the west coast, I returned to UCLA to help guide graduate students through the graduate program in the Civil and Environmental Engineering department.
 More recently I joined the Learning Exchange at Essential Access Health to connect clinicians with crucial training in sexual and reproductive health.
-These experiences have given me a unique perspective on the different ways people interact with science and how our scientific knowledge is communicated to the world.
+These experiences have given me a unique perspective on the different ways people interact with science and how our scientific knowledge is communicated to diverse audiences across the world.

 I believe it is important that we not only expand our knowledge of the world but spread that knowledge to as many people as possible.
-By increasing the number and diversity of people involved in science, we have a greater chance of solving modern scientific problems like global climate change.
+By increasing the number and diversity of people involved in science, we have a greater chance of solving urgent, global problems like climate change and poverty.